SAP-samples/sap-tech-bytes/draftposts/login.md

 btp target --subaccount b8a33bf9-b155-4736-aadf-582dae8fd65a
 ```

+> The ID is what you see when selecting "More Info" from the three-dots menu on the "trial" subaccount card in the screenshot we saw earlier.

-The result is what we need:
+The result of specifying the ID in the target command is what we're looking for:

 ```
 Targeting subaccount 'b8a33bf9-b155-4736-aadf-582dae8fd65a'.